michaeldannunzio/mavhawk/README.md

 ```

 To shutdown the Mavhawk application, there is a run icon button located at the top righthand side of the dashboard.
 When it is clicked, the application will shutdown and your Raspberry Pi will shutdown with it.

+**NOTE**: The application is not fully functional.
+There are components of the dashboard without implemented functionality.

 ## **License**